PRE-DEPARTURE INFORMATION

 13. GIFTS:

-During the tour we will see and meet many locals, especially kids, and it is always nice to bring for them some gifts like: Pencils, pens, crayons, note books, toys, used clothes, etc, etc. Anything that you could bring will be very welcome!!!
+During the tour we will see and meet many locals, especially kids, and it is always nice to bring for them some gifts like: Pencils, pens, crayons, note books, toys, used clothes, shoes, lap tops, etc, etc. FOR OUR MEDICAL TREKS, WE ALSO NEED ALL KINDS OF MEDICAL SUPPLIES, MEDICINES, VITAMINES ETC, ETC. Anything that you could bring will be very welcome!!!

 14. TIPS: